 EDUCATION

 The Department has a full-time MS program in Advanced Methods and Data Analysis.
 It also operates MS programs for part-time and concurrent students.
 The Department also participates in the interdisciplinary MS in Data Science program.
-The Department has a very strong PhD program which includes a track in Machine Learning and Big Data.
+The Department has a very strong PhD program which includes tracks in Statistical Genetics, Statistics in the Social Sciences, and Machine Learning and Advanced Data Science.
 Together, the MS and PhD graduate programs offer a broad range of courses, many taught in close collaboration with the Department of Biostatistics.

 Students